 Crop selection for many new and even experienced farmers OFTEN feels like sitting for a difficult exam.

-They find that there are so many considerations and questions to answer and take into account.
+They find that there are so many considerations and questions to take into account.

 - Will I afford to manage the crop until the season is over?